merative/acd-containers/src/pages/clouddocs/customizing.md

 ```

 Use the _POST /v1/cartridges_ operation for the initial deployment of a cartridge version and _PUT /v1/cartridges_ to redploy cartridge updates.
-Different pusblished versions of a cartridge (e.g. cartridge_v1.0, cartridge_v2.0) will need to be initially deployed via the POST operation and subsequently redeployed via the PUT operation.
+Different published versions of a cartridge (e.g. cartridge_v1.0, cartridge_v2.0) will need to be initially deployed via the POST operation and subsequently redeployed via the PUT operation.

 3. The consumer redeploys a previously deployed cartridge version using the _PUT /v1/cartridges_ API.
 The cartridges id is extracted directly from the cartridge zip file.
-A successful request for updating the cartridge (re)deployment will result in a HTTP <q>202 ACCEPTED</q> response code and will include the path to the resource, e.g., -v1-cartridges-cartridge_id in the response body and the response header.
+A successful request for updating the cartridge (re)deployment will result in a HTTP <q>202 ACCEPTED</q> response code and will include the path to the resource, e.g., /v1/cartridges/cartridgeId in the response body and the response header.

 ```Curl